 Have you thought that Bitcoin is the most anonymous cryptocurrency?
 Unfortunately, it’s far from the truth.
 Luckily, there are dozens of dedicated privacy coins you can use to transact anonymously.
 Let’s take a look at these and explore features that make a cryptocurrency anonymous.

 Bitcoin — Privacy Cryptocurrency?

 Initially, Bitcoin was thought to be an anonymous cryptocurrency.
 As the technology behind Blockchain became known, it became apparent that the opposite is true.
 Bitcoin’s public Blockchain that stores information about each transaction is a rich source of information for both researchers and authorities.

 Anyone who knows your Bitcoin wallet address can see the balance of this wallet.
-Additionally, they can see the details about every transaction made with this wallet.
+Additionally, they can see the details of every transaction made with this wallet.

 While the above concept would be excellent for non-profits, governments, and other public entities where transparency is required, it’s not sufficient for businesses and individuals who deserve their financial privacy.

 Therefore, crypto and privacy enthusiasts started to explore ways how to make Bitcoin anonymous.